bridgelancer/cryptle_fork/docs/quickstart.rst

 Helper functions
 ----------------
-The `backtest module <:mod:cryptle.backtest>` has many helper functions to backtest strategies of various types of financial data.
+The :mod:`~cryptle.backtest` module has many helper functions to backtest strategies of various types of financial data.
 The

 ::

     import json
     from cryptle.backtest import backtest_with_bus

     strat = BTCStrat()
     backtest_with_bus(strat, data)